-- (c) To provide additional visual interest to the façade, for window openings above the ground floor facing a public street or public open space, the developer is encouraged to include architectural elements that provide depth and/or surface relief such as recessed or projecting window surfaces, sills, sun shades, or shutters. - 7.4 Ground Floors - (a) The elevation at floor level of the ground floor of a building, meaning the lowest story above Grade, shall be at the mean Grade of the abutting public sidewalk, or above such mean Grade by not more than four feet.
-Where active non-residential uses are provided at the ground floor, the ground floor shall be accessible directly from the sidewalk without requiring use of stairs or a lift.
-The requirements of this paragraph shall not apply if it is determined by the City Engineer that a higher ground floor elevation is necessary for the purpose of flood protection. - (b) Where structured parking is provided within the ground floor of a building, the portion of the building immediately behind the front wall plane shall consist of residential units, common areas, or other populated portions of the building in order to screen the provided parking over at least 50% of the length of the façade measured parallel to the street. - (c) The façade of a ground floor facing a public street shall consist of expanses no longer than 25 feet in length, measured parallel to the street, which contain no transparent windows or pedestrian entryways. - (d) If the ground floor is designed to accommodate active non-residential uses, the following additional standards shall apply: - (i) the height of the lowest story above Grade for that portion of the building containing active non-residential uses shall be at least 15 feet; - (ii) the depth of the space designed for active non-residential uses shall be at least 35 feet on average measured from the portion of the façade that is nearest to the front lot line in a direction perpendicular to the street, and measured to at least one street in instances where the space abuts two or more streets; and - (iii) that portion of the ground floor façade containing active non-residential uses shall consist of at least 50% transparent glass windows. - (e) Ground floors shall be designed to accommodate at least one space for an active nonresidential use on sites that are located in a Business base zoning district, and where the project site and at least one of the lots abutting the project site contains or has contained a retail and consumer service use at any point within the past two years. - 7.5 Mechanical Equipment, Refuse Storage, and Loading Areas
+- (a) The elevation at floor level of the ground floor of a building, meaning the lowest story above Grade, Ground Story shall be at the mean Grade of the abutting public sidewalk, or above such mean Grade by not more than four feet.
+Where aActive non-residential uses are provided at the ground floor, the ground floor Ground Story shall be accessible directly from the sidewalk without requiring use of stairs or a lift.
+The requirements of this paragraph shall not apply if it is determined by the City Engineer that a higher ground floor Ground Story elevation is necessary for the purpose of flood protection. - (b) Where structured parking is provided within the ground floor Ground Story of a building, the portion of the building immediately behind the front wall plane shall consist of residential units, common areas, or other populated portions of the building in order to screen the provided parking over at least 50%-seventy-five percent (75%) of the length of the façade measured parallel to the street and excluding portions of the façade used for driveway access.
+On a corner lot, the requirements of this Paragraph shall only apply along one street. - (c) The façade of a ground floor Ground Story facing a public street shall consist of expanses no longer than twenty-five (25) feet in length, measured parallel to the street, which contain no transparent windows or pedestrian entryways. - (d) If the ground floor Ground Story is designed to accommodate active non-residential uses, the following additional standards shall apply: - the height of the lowest story above Grade Ground Story for that portion of the building containing active non-residential uses shall be at least fifteen (15) feet; - (ii) the depth of the space designed for active non-residential uses shall be at least thirty-five (35) feet on average measured from the portion of the façade that is nearest to the front lot line in a direction perpendicular to the street, and measured to at least one street in instances where the space abuts two or more streets; and